Continuous-Time Neural Networks Can Stably Memorize Random Spike Trains: Computing the Synaptic Weights

+One way \sfootnote{This was used in an earlier version (\href{https://arxiv.org/abs/2408.01166v2}{arXiv:2408.01166v2}) of this paper.} to numerically compute such weights (if they exist) is to discretize the continuous time in (\ref{eqn:TemplateCondCrossing})--(\ref{eqn:TemplateCondSlope}) with sufficient temporal resolution and to use standard software for the optimization.
+However, in this paper, we use a different method (described in \ref{app:Optimization}) that turns out to be much faster.

-Similar conditions for the potential $z_\ell(t)$ have been used in \cite{LeeAl17}, which, however, did not address temporal stability.
-The minimal-slope condition (\ref{eqn:TemplateCondSlope}) appears to be a new ingredient, which is essential for temporal stability; the effect of this condition is demonstrated in \tabref{tab:ThresholdNoiseStabilitySlope} (see also \tabref{tab:EigenStabilitySlope}).
+Similar conditions for the potential $z_\ell(t)$ have been used by \cite{LeeAl17}, which, however, did not address temporal stability.
+The minimal-slope condition (\ref{eqn:TemplateCondSlope}) appears to be a new ingredient, which is essential for temporal stability.
+Its effect is demonstrated in \tabref{tab:TemplateCondSlope}.
+In particular, the first row of \tabref{tab:TemplateCondSlope} shows that dropping the minimal-slope condition makes it impossible for the network to perform properly.
+Note that, in this first row, the condition (\ref{eqn:SpecRadCond}) is violated, which means that the memorized content cannot be stably reproduced even without threshold noise.